SMS Marketing: Guidelines and Examples for 2021

 Email is so widely used that customers expect it now.
 However, a well-timed SMS text is effective because it’s not so usual.
 Add an incentive in the mix, and you’ve got a message that’s hard to ignore.

 But how do you go about using SMS marketing effectively?

 5 SMS Best Practices

 While SMS marketing isn’t new, it’s a strategy marketers are only now beginning to use and refine.
-While there’s a bit more learning curve than the best practices already carved out for email marketing, you don’t have a large margin for error.
+While there’s a bit more of a learning curve than the best practices already carved out for email marketing, you don’t have a large margin for error.

 Given the proximity of SMS for customers, it’s important to get it right the first time around.
 Lucky for you, we’ve got some best practices to make sure the SMS marketing campaigns you send are relevant.

 1. Get permission (and keep it)

 Just like email marketing, it’s important to get explicit permission from your customer for SMS marketing.
 This is simple enough, as you can add the option of including a phone number with your newsletter subscription field.

 The real challenge, however, will be keeping the permission you’ve tentatively earned.
 Start off with full disclosure: tell your customer what kind of text messages you will send to them.

 Second, don’t abuse the permission granted to you.
 SMS is intimate, immediate, and overt in getting your customer’s attention.
 Use your SMS marketing campaigns for time-sensitive and critical information.
 Overusing this channel is the fastest way to kill it for your customers.

 On that note, you need to include a way for customers to opt out with every text message.
 Just like email, you need to make sure you give customers an unsubscribe link, or a number they can text STOP to.

 Sending text messages to people who don’t want them does nothing for you or your brand.

 2. Use an SMS marketing tool

-SMS marketing might get you excited, but before you whip out your phone and start sending manual messages to your customers, know that you should really be using an SMS marketing software for this.
+SMS marketing might get you excited, but before you whip out your phone and send manual text messages to your customers, know that you should really be using an SMS marketing software for this.